In This Article

 The Right Way to do a Burpee

-As with most exercises, there’s more than one way to do a burpee.
-That said, below you’ll find two sets of step-by-step instructions.
+Below you’ll find instructions for how to do a traditional burpee plus two sets of step-by-step instructions for alternate versions of the burpee.
 Pick your poison.
 And, remember, you can find more variations, as well as workouts supplemented with burpees in the Tone It Up App.

 - Stand with your feet hip-width apart.